ih1d/thesis/ccom-6990/README.md

 ### Week 6: November 3, 2025 to Novemer 7, 2025

 **GOAL** Continue introduction, annotate more references, and possibly simple language constructs

+* Complete introduction
+* Added more references and annotate them